 Therefore, consider giving one of these other tools a try.

-If you’re looking for a platform that provides observability, proactive alerting, performance monitoring, and the complete technical and behavioral details of every user experience, consider Embrace.
+If you’re looking for a platform that provides a data driven toolset to help mobile engineers build better experiences and the complete technical and behavioral details of every user experience, consider Embrace.
 You can try us for free or schedule a demo to see for yourself how Embrace can help your team deliver exceptional mobile experiences.